spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

 Welcome to my opinionated guide on how to write views in Django!

-It is the result of mistakes made and lessons learned in a range of Django and Python projects for nearly 15 years.
+It is the result of mistakes made and lessons learned in a range of Django and Python projects over 15+ years.

 It has also been prompted by the fact that “Class Based Views” (CBVs from now on) seem to have become the default way to teach and learn Django views in some